stevenfojas670/Personal-Site/README.md

 ## ✅ GitHub Actions

-This project uses [GitHub Actions](https://github.com/features/actions) to automatically lint your code on every push and pull request.
+This project uses [GitHub Actions](https://github.com/features/actions) to automatically lint my code on every push and pull request.

 See the workflow in `.github/workflows/checks.yml`.